-Q2 financial summary
+Q3 financial summary

-The Company recorded a net loss of \$5.7 million in the second quarter of 2020.
-This compares to a net loss of \$9.5 million in the prior year second quarter.
-On an adjusted EBITDA basis Q2 2020 was a \$3.9 million loss compared to the adjusted loss of \$7.1 million in Q2 2019 (see Adjusted EBITDA for calculation).
+The Company recorded a net loss of \$6.7 million in the third quarter of 2020.
+This compares to a net loss of \$10.6 million in the prior year third quarter.
+On an adjusted EBITDA basis Q3 2020 was a \$4.7 million loss compared to the adjusted loss of \$5.4 million in Q3 2019 (see Adjusted EBITDA for calculation).

-Q2 and the impact of COVID-19 - starting in March 2020, the Company's health centres experienced a decline in patient visits due to the Colombian government's strict quarantine regulations limiting the number of patients that could visit, including the suspension of surgeries.
-By June, however, the health centres have significantly increased the number of patient services approaching the levels experienced at the beginning of the year, including complex services such as surgeries.
-The Company experienced a 27% decline in service revenues in Q2 2020 compared to Q2 2019.
-The Company reacted quickly to the potential impacts from the pandemic and initiated several cost cutting measures.
-In comparing Q2 2020 general and administrative costs to Q1 2020, the Company saved approximately \$1 million dollars.
+Q3 2020 and the impact of COVID-19 - starting in March 2020, the Company's health centres experienced a decline in patient visits due to the Colombian government's strict quarantine regulations which required the Company to limit the number of patient visits and suspend surgeries.
+During Q3 2020, following the launch of teleconsultation services in April 2020 and the resumption of surgeries in May 2020, the number Page 6 of patient services increased and have now surpassed levels observed at the beginning of the year, including complex services such as surgeries.
+The Company experienced a 12% increase in service revenues from Q2 2020.
+The Company experienced a 34% decline in service revenues in Q3 2020 compared to Q3 2019.
+The Company has maintained the cost cutting measures implemented during the second quarter.

-Despite the challenges faced with COVID-19, the Company progressed its strategy and sold both low- and high-THC medical cannabis through its health centres in Colombia.
-Revenue contributions were not significant in the quarter, but prescriptions and sales are accelerating on a weekly basis.
-Cultivation is focused on growing for ultimate sales purposes and less spending on research and development.
-In Q2 2020, the Company capitalized \$0.5 million in operating costs to inventory and recorded its initial fair value gain on biological assets of \$0.7 million.
+Throughout Q3 2020, the Company sold increasing levels of both low- and high-THC medical cannabis through its health centres in Colombia and pharmacy partners.
+Revenue contributions were \$0.1 million in the quarter, a 514% increase from Q2 2020 as prescriptions and sales accelerated on a weekly basis.
+Cultivation is increasingly focused on growing for commercial sales purposes and less on research and development.
+In Q3 2020, the Company capitalized \$0.3 million in operating costs to inventory and recorded its fair value gain on biological assets of \$0.6 million.